nuxt/website-v2/content/en/integrations/deployments/fume.md

 ---
 template: guide
 title: Fume
-description: How to deploy Nuxt.js on Fume
+description: How to deploy Nuxt on Fume
 target: Static & Server
 category: deployment
 logo: "/img/modules/categories/deployment.svg"
 ---
 # Deploy Nuxt on Fume

-How to deploy Nuxt.js on Fume
+How to deploy Nuxt on Fume

 ---